daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 **June 8, 2014 Update:**

-Run the `gulp` command from the project root directory and refresh the browser.
+Run the `gulp` command from the project directory and refresh the browser.

 **Note:** I typically have `node server.js` running in one terminal tab, `mongod` in another tab, `gulp` in a third tab and the last tab is used for general purpose commands